tomgross/blog.toms-projekte.de/content/use-vyper-as-python-library.rst

 :category: ETH
 :tags: Etherum, Vyper, Blockchain
 :slug: vyper-as-python-library
+:summary: This article shows how the vyper langunge can be used within a Python script.
 :amazon_product: placement=3960091109&asins=3960091109&linkId=35485d7eb1cb39f82e39a3c9eee2bfa5

 One option to program the EVM (Etherum Virtual Machine) is Vyper.
 As oposed to Solidity,